Skip to the content.

 Using Content Security Policy in the Phoenix Elixir web framework is a crucial security feature that helps protect web applications from various types of attacks.
 By restricting the sources of content that the application can load or execute, developers can reduce the risk of security vulnerabilities and ensure the safety of their users.

-To learn more about Content Security Policy, see: https://content-security-policy.com/
+To learn more about Content Security Policy, see: https://content-security-policy.com/ and the OWASP Cheat Sheet: Content Security Policy

 To help create policies, see: https://report-uri.com/home/generate